Locating the Lemniscate

 As expected.

 This seems to lend some credence to this sense of interpolation: we picked \(W_4\) based on the pattern set by \(V_2\) and came up with the right answer with a (relatively) simple argument.
-There’s no new algebraic material here, but I think this way of proceeding through things sheds some light on what’s going on, and I haven’t seen anything like this really described anywhere else (everyone seems very nervous about trying to literally talk about permutations of fractional dimensions since they seem so nonsensical):
+Not a proof, but I think it’s pretty convincing.
+It seems clear that what we did here should work for any \(L_p\) norm: to interpolate to \((1/k)!\), define the figure \(x_1^k + x_2^k + \ldots x_k^k < R^k\) and then extrapolate to non-integer values.
+Not that there’s any new material here; it’s just a rephrasing of what we already know about \(\Gamma\).
+But I think this way of proceeding through things sheds some light on what’s going on, and I haven’t seen anything like this really described anywhere else (everyone seems very nervous about trying to literally talk about permutations of fractional dimensions since they seem so nonsensical).
+Apparently:

 1. To construct half-integer permutations, we interpolate sets of \(k\) elements with balls of \(2k\)-dimensions